akonno/RectPlacer/README.md

 ## Research usage

-RectPlacer has been used in published research to define and manage structural regions on complex STL models, for example in icing accumulation analysis on ship superstructures
+RectPlacer has been used in a conference proceeding to define and manage structural regions on complex STL models, for example in icing accumulation analysis on ship superstructures
 ([Suizu, Konno and Ozeki, JASNAOE Proc., 2024](https://doi.org/10.14856/conf.39.0_165)).